-- 1 If the goalkeeper throws the ball vigorously into the face of an attacking opponent, the referee shall caution the player at fault and award an indirect free-kick.
-But if he pushes the opponent with the ball whilst holding it, the referee shall award a penalty-kick for an intentional foul within the penalty-area. - 2 If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner. - 3 In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the ball, the referee, as sole judge of intention, shall stop the game if, in his opinion, the action of the attacking player was intentional, and award an indirect freekick. - 4 If a player leans on the shoulders of another player of his own team in front of him in order to head the ball, which he succeeds in doing, the referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect free-kick to the opposing side.
+- If the goalkeeper either intentionally strikes an opponent by throwing the ball vigorously at him or pushes him with the ball while holding it, the referee shall award a penalty-kick, if the offence took place within the penalty-area. - If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner. - In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the ball, the referee, as sole judge of intention, shall stop the game if, in his opinion, the action of the attacking player was intentional, and award an indirect freekick. - If a player leans on the shoulders of another player of his own team in front of him in order to head the ball, which he succeeds in doing, the referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect freekick to the opposing side. - A player's obligation when joining or rejoining his team after the start of the opposing side from the place where the offence occurred.